 Literature was another, though no less important, great Roman achievement.
 Busy in constant wars, the Romans did not pay much attention to writing.
 Only for religious needs there were created songs (carmina) and litanies for the worship of the gods (indigitamenta).
 However, under the influence of the Greeks, this situation began to change.
 The first writers were not Roman in origin.
 The first writer was Andronicus, who translated the “Odyssey” into Latin.
 He also translated Greek comedies and tragedies.
-Thanks to him, two other men got interested in writing: Naevius, who in the 3rd century BCE wrote a poem about the First Punic War and Ennius – author of the first national epic entitled “(Annales).
+Thanks to him, two other men got interested in writing: Naevius, who in the 3rd century BCE wrote a poem about the First Punic War and Ennius – the author of the first national epic entitled “(Annales).

-The Romans wanted to prove superiority over the Greeks, not only military but also cultural.
+The Romans wanted to prove superiority over the Greeks, not only militarily but also culturally.
 It forced some prose writers to become interested in literature.
 The main representative of the prose writers was Marcus Porcius Cato, also active in politics.
 He was the author of several works of a practical nature, more suitable for the Roman way of thinking.
 Cato, a great farmer, in the work “On cultivation” (De agri cultura), the oldest document of Latin prose which has survived, gave the methods of the most beneficial farming in the country estate.

 Thanks to the passion for the games taken over from the Etruscans, dramatic work, initially based on Greek literature, began.
-The most common form on which the Romans based was a comedy, which was popularized by Plautus.
+The most common form on which the Romans based was comedy, which was popularized by Plautus.
 He transformed Greek comedies by adding colours to the Roman realities.
 On the other hand, tragedy was also developing.
 Poets such as Ennius, Marcus Pacuvius and Lucius Actius deserve credit here.
 In their plays, they worked not only on native topics but also take ideas from Greek art.

 Another achievement was religion.
-In the 2nd century BCE Roman religion underwent far-reaching Hellenization.
+In the 2nd century BCE, Roman religion underwent far-reaching Hellenization.
 The pantheon of Olympic gods was transplanted to Rome, and Roman gods were identified with the Greeks.
 However, in public life, old cults and rites were preserved.
-In addition to the official cults of gods recognized by the state, there were also propagandist cults, such as the one of the god Dionysus.
+In addition to the official cults of gods recognized by the state, there were also propagandist cults, such as one of the gods Dionysus.
 The cult of Cybele, also known as the Great Mother, was highly popular among slaves.
 Italy experienced a real invasion of the eastern cults of orgiastic character.

 The Roman achievement was also art.
 The field of art is very extensive.
 However, all its elements changed completely in the 3rd century BCE.

-From the beginning of the republic Roman temples were being filled with statues of the gods, works of the Etruscan masters.
+From the beginning of the republic, Roman temples were filled with statues of the gods, and works of the Etruscan masters.
 Many statues were brought from Greece, Sicily or the Hellenistic East where they were stolen.
 Realism, a characteristic of Roman society, had a great impact on this work.
 It manifested especially in the sculptures of figures who had characteristic facial features.
 Piety did not allow Romans to present gods or officials, representatives of the people, naked.

-Painting, mainly decorative, also developed.
-Mainly historical motifs were being used, as evidenced, for example, in the paintings from the 3rd century BCE found in the tomb on the Esquiline Hill.
+Painting, mainly decorative, was also developed.
+Mainly historical motifs were being used, as evidenced, for example, in the paintings from the 3rd century BCE found in the tomb on Esquiline Hill.
 Thanks to the following extension of Rome, artistic creativity, especially sculptural, also began to develop more intensively, reaching a level equal to Greek art.
 Everything was decorated with sculptures: market squares and even monumental buildings.
 However, was dominated by plant-based ornaments.

-Noteworthy are the crafts made in stones.
+Noteworthy are the crafts made of stones.
 The most famous work was the Gemma Augustea, depicting Augustus with his family.
 In Rome, there are also great silver vessels, for example from the treasury of the Boscoreale near Pompeii, or even clay vessels equal to the Greek vases, eg. from Arrretium in Etruria.

 The development of rhetoric in Rome was caused in the same way as in Athens by relations between the cities and the state.
 Rhetoric was needed for speakers in the Senate, on the forum, at meetings or in court, which is why it was mandatory in Roman education.
 Sons of eminent politicians from a young age had accompanied their fathers or other relatives in all kinds of gatherings and processes.
 Quintus Hortensius Hortalus climbed Parnassus in rhetoric, but Marcus Tulis Cicero shaded all the other orators.
-Acting as a lawyer, later politically involved on the side of the Senate, he had a huge influence on the mentality of Roman society at the end of the republic.
+Acting as a lawyer, and later politically involved on the side of the Senate, he had a huge influence on the mentality of Roman society at the end of the republic.
 He acquainted the Romans with the philosophical output of the Greeks, publishing numerous works in this field, eg. ” Questions debated at Tusculum” or “About the Ends of Goods and Evils.”
 A special merit of Cicero was the perfection of Latin prose, which according to the ancients, no word could have been added to them.

 The commonly used definition of rhetoric – ars bene dicendi (“the art of beautiful speaking”) comes from the 1st century CE and its author was Quintilian.
 In his Institutes of Oratory, he analyzed over twenty previous definitions.
 Quintilian’s description was quoted in ancient works written in Latin.
 In medieval and modern textbooks, ars (“art”) were often replaced by the terms scientia (“science”), doctrina (“doctrine”) or disciplina (“skill”).